Choose another writer in this calendar:

 "I suspect that our view of men who live in close contact with nature is colored by the romantic image of the taciturn Red Indian, the epitome of the Noble Savage.
 In contrast, my experience of the men of forests and lakes is that they are loquacious to a degree, with a great fund of small talk; they carry their hearts on their sleeves: Aloofness is a simply a mask put on before a stranger.
 A large vocabulary is characteristic of the so-called primitive languages of today, and probably has been so for millenniums.
 To find a really primitive language I suspect you would have to journey back in time to the beginning of the Ice Age." (in Dance of The Tiger)

-Dance of the Tiger, set in the era of 35 000 years ago in Scandinavia, during a thaw in the great Ice Age.
-It depicted story of Tiger, the chief of a Cro-Magnon tribe, and his wife, Morsinko, a Neanderthal woman.
+Dance of the Tiger tells the story of Tiger, the chief of a Cro-Magnon tribe, and his wife, Morsinko, a Neanderthal woman.
 Neanderthals are white-skinned, vital for their adaptation to live in cold environments, whereas Cro-Magnons are dark; Cro-Magnon children and adults have smooth brows and small faces; the characteristic features of childhood act as "innate releasing mechanisms" for feelings of affection – a theory familiar from Konrad Lorenz's writings.
 "To the Whites, the Blacks were godlike, tall and eloquent, with a speech as varied and flexible as that of the birds.
 And there was something else.
 No White could look at the clear brow of a Black without feeling a mysterious tenderness, such as a child might evoke in the heart of his parents."
 After Tiger's natal band is wiped out by another tribe, he is rescued by Neanderthals, whom he first regards as "Trolls", but eventually overcomes his prejudices.
 The Neanderthals are awe of the full-toned speech of Cro-Magnons; in contrast, Neanderthal speech is slow-spoken and they speak formally to each other: "Would you be gracious, Mister Silverbirch, and look at the young God?"
 Nicholas Ruddick complained in Fire in the Stone (2009), a study of prehistoric fiction, that Kurtén "subordinates character and plot to his desire to promote his ingenious hypothesis accounting for the disappearance of the Neanderthals"; he considered Singletusk a "more fluent sequel."
 (Fire in the Stone: Prehistoric Fiction from Charles Darwin to Jean M. Auel by Nicholas Ruddick, 2009, p.
 84)

-Singletusk, his next novel, continued the story of the family.
+Singletusk, the next novel, continued the story of the family.
 Kurtén's picture of the early society is realistic without exaggerating the violent aspects of life.
 He portrayed the development, everyday life, and dreams and fears of the ancient people.
 Both of these prehistoric stories were mostly based on scientific theories.
 Kurtén's supposition that Neanderthals and ancestors of modern Homo Sapiens occupied same areas in the same time in Europe have been confirmed by fossil evidence.